In this article

 What is a good depreciation expense ratio?

-In the realm of asset management, the depreciation expense ratio plays a crucial role.
-It’s determined by dividing the yearly depreciation expense of a company by its total revenue.
-This metric sheds light on the proportion of a company's revenue that is allocated to cover the depreciation of its assets.
+The depreciation expense ratio plays a crucial role in asset management.
+To calculate your depreciation expense ratio, divide your company’s yearly depreciation expenses by your total revenue.
+This metric sheds light on the portion of your company's revenue that you’ve allocated to cover the depreciation of your assets.

-What constitutes an optimal depreciation expense ratio can differ markedly across various sectors and hinges on a company's specific investment approach.
-Industries heavily reliant on capital, such as manufacturing or transportation, typically exhibit a higher ratio, reflecting their substantial investment in assets subject to depreciation.
+What constitutes a good depreciation expense ratio can vary across different industries and ultimately hinges on your company's unique investment approach.
+Industries that are heavily reliant on capital, like manufacturing or transportation, typically exhibit a higher ratio, reflecting their substantial investment in assets subject to depreciation.

-A good depreciation expense ratio reflects the efficient use of assets in generating revenue and aligns with the industry standards and the company's financial goals.
+A good depreciation expense ratio reflects the efficient use of assets in generating revenue and aligns with your industry standards and financial goals.

 Try Ramp for free